The Indigenous Peoples Economic and Trade Cooperation Arrangement

 Indigenous Peoples have been traders and entrepreneurs since time immemorial.
 Of the world’s 476 million Indigenous Peoples, the World Bank estimates 70 percent live in the Asia Pacific region.
 Indigenous economies have evolved considerably and continue to make a meaningful contribution within APEC economies.

-We know that firms engaged in the tradable and export-focused sectors are more innovative, more competitive and pay higher wages.
+We know that firms engaged in the tradeable and export-focused sectors are more innovative, more competitive and pay higher wages.
 Indigenous Peoples are increasingly active in these export-focused sectors, but growing inequality, exacerbated by the Covid-19 pandemic, and continued social and economic challenges, is a constraint to Indigenous Peoples taking full advantage of the opportunities presented by trade.

 Ensuring that all of our people are better able to participate in and share the benefits of trade increases the potential of Indigenous societies to flourish, with empowering social and economic outcomes.